NodeBE4/opinion/_posts/2023-02-06-EnclavedMicrostate.md

 We are famously draconian.

+----- __1092.7__ -----2023-02-11 08:39:17+08:00:

+A fast track to popularity, access to centralised resources, a group of like-minded people, business contacts, streamlined management and legal support, network arrangements that make things easier with hosting platforms...

+----- __1092.8__ -----2023-02-11 08:51:39+08:00:

+While it's true that evidence of experience is typically required, that's not to say that only people with substantial *popularity* get in.
+Speaking for HoloID's 3rd generation, Zeta and Kaela were very minor pre-Hololive, and I don't think *anyone* knows who Kobo was beforehand.
+As for Tempus (base game), only Magni was *that* substantially followed.
+Altare and Axel were pretty minor, while Vesper had a bit more audience but was still relatively niche.
+Arguably HoloCouncil was unusual in just how heavy-hitting those that got in had been beforehand, but even that had one relatively obscure member (Bae).
+So yes, an existing presence is needed, but not a particularly substantial one.

 ### 1093: [Who were the greatest Italian military commanders of the early modern era?
 (1400-1800)](https://old.reddit.com/r/AskHistorians/comments/10uusxe/who_were_the_greatest_italian_military_commanders/), submitted on 2023-02-06 10:12:58+08:00.

 ----- __1093.1__ -----2023-02-06 16:54:46+08:00: